 - Self-disclosing of alcohol/drug-related use that places them or others at risk or in imminent danger.

 - Judged to present a risk of imminent danger to self or others.

 Self-Reporting for Student Citation, Arrest, or Conviction

-In the event that a student is cited or arrested for an alcohol or drug-related offense while involved in a College-related activity (on- or off-campus) the student must notify the Director of Risk, Compliance, and Security within 48 hours or as soon as practicable thereafter.
-Failure to do so will result in a referral to the Student Conduct Committee and appropriate disciplinary action may be taken up to and including expulsion.
+In the event that a student is cited or arrested for an alcohol or drug-related offense while involved in a College-related activity (on or off campus) the student must notify the Director of Risk, Compliance, and Security within 48 hours or as soon as practicable thereafter.
+Failure to do so will result in a referral to a Student Conduct Officer and appropriate disciplinary action may be taken up to and including expulsion.